Dr. Bench: A Multidimensional Evaluation for Deep Research Agents, from Answers to Reports

 \section{Abstract}

-Artificial intelligence is undergoing the paradigm shift from closed language models to interconnected agent systems capable of external perception and information integration.
-As a representative embodiment, Deep Research Agents (DRAs) systematically exhibit the capabilities for task decomposition, cross-source retrieval, multi-stage reasoning, and structured output, which markedly enhance performance on complex and open-ended tasks.
-However, existing benchmarks remain deficient in evaluation dimensions, response formatting, and scoring mechanisms, limiting their capacity to assess such systems effectively.
-This paper introduces a rigorous benchmark and a multidimensional evaluation framework tailored to DRAs and report-style responses.
-The benchmark comprises 214 expert-curated challenging queries distributed across 10 broad thematic domains, each accompanied by manually constructed reference bundles to support composite evaluation.
-The framework enables comprehensive evaluation of long-form reports generated by DRAs, incorporating integrated scoring metrics for semantic quality, topical focus, and retrieval trustworthiness.
+As an embodiment of intelligence evolution toward interconnected architectures, Deep Research Agents (DRAs) systematically exhibit the capabilities in task decomposition, cross-source retrieval, multi-stage reasoning, information integration, and structured output, which markedly enhance performance on complex and open-ended tasks.
+However, existing benchmarks remain deficient in evaluation dimensions, response format, and scoring mechanisms, limiting their effectiveness in assessing such agents.
+This paper introduces \textsc{\textbf{Dr. Bench}}, a multidimensional evaluation framework tailored to DRAs and long-form report-style responses.
+The benchmark comprises 214 expert-curated challenging tasks across 10 broad domains, each accompanied by manually constructed reference bundles to support composite evaluation.
+This framework incorporates metrics for semantic quality, topical focus, and retrieval trustworthiness, enabling a comprehensive evaluation of long reports generated by DRAs.
 Extensive experimentation confirms the superior performance of mainstream DRAs over web-search-tool-augmented reasoning models, yet reveals considerable scope for further improvement.
-This study provides a robust foundation for capability assessment, architectural refinement, and paradigm advancement in DRA systems.
+This study provides a robust foundation for capability assessment, architectural refinement, and paradigm advancement of DRAs.